Overview

 Mutual funds charge a separate management fee for their services, so the returns on mutual funds

-appreciation, while others are conservative and are designed to generate income for shareholders.
+others are conservative and are designed to generate income for shareholders.
+In addition, the

-In addition, the client’s overall portfolio may be affected by losses of an underlying fund and the
+client’s overall portfolio may be affected by losses of an underlying fund and the level of risk

-level of risk arising from the investment practices of an underlying fund (such as the use of
+arising from the investment practices of an underlying fund (such as the use of derivatives).

-fees and expenses, the performance or returns of a relevant index, commodity, bonds or basket of
+and expenses, the performance or returns of a relevant index, commodity, bonds or basket of assets,

-assets, like an index fund.
-Unlike mutual funds, ETFs trade like common stock on a stock
+like an index fund.
+Unlike mutual funds, ETFs trade like common stock on a stock exchange.
+ETFs

 Variable Annuity Risk.
 A variable annuity is a deferred annuity that provides investment returns